Apply to ASL!

 Letters of Recommendation

 ASL requires two letters of recommendation but will accept up to four.
 Applicants should have letters sent directly to the Law School Admission Council.
 We look for the authors to be direct supervisors, former professors, e.g., from a professional person with direct, anecdotal evidence of the applicant’s ability to succeed in law school.
 Letters from friends, family, or someone without personal knowledge of the applicant are disregarded.

-Optional submissions may include an applicant’s graduate work, diversity statement, connection to the Appalachian region, and non academic achievements.
-These can be submitted as attachments to the e-application or emailed directly to the Admissions Office.
+Optional submissions may include an applicant’s graduate work, diversity statement, connection to the Appalachian region, and non-academic achievements.
+These can be submitted as attachments to the e-app or emailed directly to the Admissions Office.

 ASL reviews applications on a rolling basis.

-Admission decisions are not based on any single criterion, rather ASL conducts a holistic review process.
-Each application is carefully reviewed and considered in relation to the Law School’s mission.
+Admissions decisions are not based on any single criterion.
+ASL conducts a holistic review process, with each application being carefully reviewed and considered in relation to the Law School’s mission.